pradeepdev-1995/BERT-models-finetuning/README.md

 5 - distilbert
 6 - xlnet

-This repo also contain the multi class text classification using keras deep learning framework with BERT embeddings.
+This repo also contains the multi class text classification using keras deep learning framework with BERT embeddings.

 1 - keras-bert